TaisharTexas/AndrewSite/MySite/README.md

 To update live site:
 1) flutter build web
 2) firebase deploy
-   may need to user flutter clean before building
+   may need to user "flutter clean" before building if firebase isnt initialized may need to do that* check logged in with "firebase login"

 To run localhost in chrome:
 1) flutter run  -d chrome

+* Init Firebase:
+1) firebase init hosting
+2) public (use default for public dir) will need to go into firebase.json afterwards and change public from "public" to "build/web"
+3) y (single page app)
+4) n (auto update from git)

 ## Setup Commands
 Need Flutter and Dart SDK: